dguyhasnoname/k8s-cluster-checker/README.md

     docker build -t dguyhasnoname/k8s-cluster-checker:latest .

+Running through docker image would be much easier than installing dependencies on your machine.
+The docker image being used is based on `python:3.8-slim-buster` which is a very light weight version of python in docker.
 Please check [dockerhub](https://hub.docker.com/repository/docker/dguyhasnoname/k8s-cluster-checker) for latest image, if you do not want to build your own image.
 You can download the latest image from dockerhub as the dockerhub image build is integrated with this repo and it polls this repo for update.

     docker pull dguyhasnoname/k8s-cluster-checker:latest